autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 endif()
 ```

-which adds smoke test that ensures that node can be:
+Doing so adds smoke tests that ensure that a node can be:

-1. launched with default parameter file,
+1. launched with a default parameter file,
 2. terminated with a standard `SIGTERM` signal,

-For full API documentation see [package design page](autoware-testing-package-design.md).
+For the full API documentation, refer to the [package design page](autoware-testing-package-design.md).

+!!! note

    This API is not suitable for all smoke test cases.
-For example, it can not be used when some specific file location,
-like map, is required to be passed to the node or some preparation need to be conducted before node launch.
-In such cases use manual solution from [section below](#integration-test-with-a-single-node-component-test).
+For example, it cannot be used when a specific file location (eg: for a map) is required to be passed to the node, or if some preparation needs to be conducted before node launch.
+   In such cases use the manual solution from the [component test section below](#integration-test-with-a-single-node-component-test).

 ### Integration test with a single node: component test